Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

-The dispersion-dominated dwarf galaxies---known as dwarf Spheroidals (dSphs)---in the MW span a large range in stellar sizes and luminosities, from ultra-faint dwarfs such as Segue 1 with stellar mass of ${\cal O}(10^2) M_\odot$ and half-light radius of $30 \rm~pc$ to Fornax with about $10^7 M_\odot$ of stellar mass within about a kpc.
-This is shown in the left panel of Fig.~\ref{fig:dsphs}.
+From a theorist's perspective, these observables map onto properties of dark matter halos that may be affected by SIDM physics.
+1. The satellite luminosity function can be mapped to a subhalo mass function if the stellar-mass--halo-mass is well understood (and for which, in practice, there is significant uncertainty on these small scales, see, e.g., \cite{Munshi:2017czb}).
+2. The stellar kinematics can be tied to the central density of dark matter halos and their inner density profiles.
 The dynamical masses of these dSphs are significantly in excess of their stellar masses, making them some of the most dark-matter-dominated systems observed.
 A simple way to estimate the dynamical masses of the dSphs is to use the results of Refs. \cite{Walker:2009zp, Wolf:2009tu}, who argue that the mass within the half-light radius can be related to the observed stellar dispersion for a wide range of halo profiles and anisotropies (see also \cite{Errani2018}).
-In the right panel of Fig.~\ref{fig:dsphs}, densities within the half-light radius estimated in this way are shown revealing a striking anti-correlation of density with half-light radius \cite{Kaplinghat:2019svz,Hayashi2020}.
+In the right panel of Fig.~\ref{fig:dsphs}, densities within the half-light radius estimated in this way are shown revealing a striking anti-correlation of the density with half-light radius, hinting at a density profile \cite{Kaplinghat:2019svz,Hayashi2020}.
+Several attempts have been made to measure the density profiles of individual satellites' dark matter halos, but this is challenge on account of the paucity of stars in many galaxies, the degeneracy between orbital anisotropies and enclosed mass, the lack of internal proper motion measurements, and assumptions regarding equilibrium \cite{Kleyna:2003zt,Battaglia:2008jz, Amorisco:2011hb, Walker:2011zu,Breddels:2013dga,Strigari2017,Read2019,Read:2018pft,2021MNRAS.501..978R,Hayashi2020,Nguyen:2022ldb,Andrade2024}.
+What is clear, though, is that the slopes of the density profiles is diverse, even if the uncertainties on individual measurements is large in many cases.
+Some dwarfs (e.g., Draco) indicate they are in cuspy halos, while others (e.g., Fornax) indicate that their central density profiles are core.
+As described in Introduction, the too-big-too-fail problem may be a manifestation of either an issue with subhalo mass functions or with the central densities of halos \cite{TBTF, BoylanKolchin:2011dk}, although we will treat it as a central density problem below.